hashicorp/terraform/website/source/docs/providers/ignition/d/file.html.md

 * `gid` - (Optional) The group ID of the owner.

 The `content` block supports:

 * `mime` - (Required) MIME format of the content (default _text/plain_).

 * `content` - (Required) Content of the file.

+* `vars` - (Optional) Variables for interpolation within the content.
+Note that variables must all be primitives.
+Direct references to lists or maps will cause a validation error.

 The `source` block supports: